 Historic Tree Walk

-Dr. Craig Hibben, a founding member of the Friends of Lasdon and former plant pathologist at the NY Brooklyn Botanic Garden Research Station, designed and helped plant one of the largest collections of lilac in Westchester County.
+Dr. Craig Hibben, a founding member of the Friends of Lasdon Park and Arboretum and former plant pathologist at the New York Brooklyn Botanic Garden Research Station, designed and helped plant one of the largest collections of lilac in Westchester County.
 Over 90 species are planted here and every May the walk is full of fragrant purple, white and rose blooms.

 Lasdon Memorial Garden